TAIsRich/chuwa0808/ShortQuestions/annotations.md

 **@Transactional:** annotation which provides broad support for transaction management and allows developers to concentrate on business logic rather than worrying about data integrity in the event of system failures.
 **@PersistenceContext**
+**@ExceptionHandler:** Method Level.
+It is used to handle the specific exceptions and sending the custom responses to the client.
+**@ControllerAdvice:** Class Level.
+It is to handle the exceptions globally.
+**@Valid:** annotation can trigger validation simply by annotating a Controller method parameter with the @Valid annotation.
+There are some constraints defined for the class data members like @NotNull, @NotEmpty, @Size and @Valid instructs the framework to check these constraints against the parameter supplied when someone calls the method.
+**@EnableTransactionManagement:** enables annotation-driven transaction management capability.